jasperslits/haithowifi/README.md

 1. Working WiFi add-on connected to the Itho device(s) ([buy](https://www.nrgwatch.nl/))
 2. [Official HA MQTT Integration](https://www.home-assistant.io/integrations/mqtt/) configured and connected to the MQTT broker.
 3. In the Itho WiFi add-on under 'MQTT' the `MQTT base topic` should be configured like the table below (or use the [advanced configuration](#advanced-configuration) to customize):
+4. Home Assistant MQTT Discovery under 'MQTT' configuration in the add-on should be set to Off (default) if your fan is supported via this integration.

 | Device  | MQTT base topic   |
 |---|---|